 Choosing a business location is one of the key decisions you'll have to make as an entrepreneur.
 Doing so shouldn't be based on a personal whim but rather on a detailed understanding of your needs and limits.
-To do this, you need a location strategy.
+To do this, you need to understand how you can choose the right location.

-In this article, we’ll see what is a location strategy, how to pick the right location for your business, and the factors that influence your decision.
+In this article, we’ll see how to pick the right location for your business, and the factors that influence your decision.

-A well-planned location strategy can help you increase your market share, reduce labour and raw material costs, minimize risk, and take advantage of local laws and policies.
+A well-planned location can help you increase your market share, reduce labor and raw material costs, minimize risk, and take advantage of local laws and policies.

 “The precept that location is key to the success of a business applies to art, and even to life itself: we thrive or wither depending on how nourishing our environment is.” – Yann Martel